 People go on holidays to Aruba all year round, thanks to its hot, tropical climate.
 There’s a rainy season between October and December, but even then, the showers are short and temperatures remain high.

 If you can tear yourself away from the poolside or the pristine beaches, holidays to Aruba have got loads to offer.
 First up are the watersports, plenty of them, including windsurfing, sailing and boat trips.
 Go snorkelling and spot tropical fish darting in rainbow reefs, or head deeper under the Caribbean and see the enormous Antilla shipwreck.
-On dry land, try out hiking and horse riding or tee off on one of the top notch golf courses.
+On dry land, try out hiking or tee off on one of the top notch golf courses.
 Capital Oranjestad makes for a great day out, thanks to its pretty architecture and high-end shopping.
 If nature’s more your thing, venture into the unspoilt Arikok National Park; covering almost a fifth of the island, it’s a haven for rare wildlife.
-Fun family excursions include the butterfly farm and donkey sanctuary.
 Definitely more to do than lie on the beach, then.

 A lot of Aruba holidays are all inclusive, meaning visitors tend to eat at their hotels.
 As well as the main buffet, some of the luxury hotels also offer a choice of international, a la carte restaurant.
 It depends on the hotel, but options include Japanese and Italian.
 Palm Beach and Oranjestad both have a wide selection of eateries serving up Dutch, American and local cuisine.
 Don’t miss the local specialities, including fresh seafood and tropical cocktails.